Definition of “Shooting or Throwing a Missile”

 - Wilton v.
 State, 455 So.
 2d 1142 (Fla.
 2d DCA 1984) (grapefruit);

 - Carter v.
 State, 469 So.
 2d 775 (Fla.
 1st DCA 1984) (metal lock).

 Penalties for the Offense

-Section 790.19 of the Florida Statutes classifies Shooting or Throwing a Deadly Missile (into a dwelling or vehicle) as a second degree felony.
-As such, the offense carries penalties of up to fifteen (15) years in prison or 15 years of probation, and a $10,000 fine.
+In Florida, Shooting or Throwing a Deadly Missile is a second degree felony, punishable by up to fifteen (15) years in prison or 15 years of probation, and a $10,000 fine.